stellar/django-polaris/docs/integrations/index.rst

 URL that should be requested to begin that process.

-Note that if you choose to use another application or set of endpoints, you must redirect to the `/transactions/<deposit or withdraw>/interactive/complete?id=` endpoint for the relevant transaction when finished.
+Note that if you choose to use another application or set of endpoints, you must redirect to the
+`/transactions/<deposit or withdraw>/interactive/complete?transaction_id=`
+endpoint for the relevant transaction when finished.
 This signals to the wallet that the anchor is done processing the transaction and may resume control.
+A `callback` parameter can also be included in the URL.

 .. autofunction:: polaris.integrations.DepositIntegration.interactive_url